apache/druid/docs/content/Tutorial:-Loading-Batch-Data.md

 Most common data ingestion problems are around timestamp formats and other malformed data issues.

 #### Hadoop Index Task

+Druid is designed for large data volumes, and most real-world data sets require batch indexing be done through a Hadoop job.

+For this tutorial, we used [Hadoop 2.3.0](https://archive.apache.org/dist/hadoop/core/hadoop-2.3.0/).
+There are many pages on the Internet showing how to set up a single-node (standalone) Hadoop cluster, which is all that's needed for this example.

 Before indexing the data, make sure you have a valid Hadoop cluster running.
 To build our Druid segment, we are going to submit a [Hadoop index task](Tasks.html) to the indexing service.
 The grammar for the Hadoop index task is very similar to the index task of the last tutorial.
 The tutorial Hadoop index task should be located at: